Darío Benedetto: América

-On 15 December 2014, it was announced that Benedetto was sold to Club América on a four-year contract.
+On 15 December 2014, Club América reached an agreement with Tijuana to sign Benedetto.
 Though details of the transfer went undisclosed, it was believed that América paid US$8 million for the player.
 He made his debut on 10 January 2015 in América's opening game of the Clausura tournament, a 3–2 victory over León at the Estadio Azteca, providing the assist for Oribe Peralta's second goal.
 He scored his first goal in a league game against Tigres UANL.

 Benedetto was named the best player of the 2014–15 CONCACAF Champions League, and also won the Golden Boot with teammate Oribe Peralta, scoring seven goals in three matches; four in the 6–0 win over Herediano in the second leg of the semi-finals, and a hat-trick in the 5–3 aggregate victory over Montreal Impact in the Finals.

 Boca Juniors

-On 6 June 2016, Benedetto left to Boca Juniors from America after asking for the transfer.
+On 6 June 2016, Benedetto joined Boca Juniors.
 On 25 September, he scored a hat-trick in a 4–1 win against Quilmes at La Bombonera.
 Although resisted at first, he was the MVP that lead Boca Juniors to is 32nd national title.

 On 19 November 2017, Benedetto ruptured his ACL in a match against Racing Club.
 He was subsequently ruled out for six months.
 Benedetto scored 30 goals in 34 appearances across his first two Superliga campaigns with Boca but was on target just twice in 15 outings in 2018–19 after returning from the knee and Achilles injuries.